Canned Cherries

 We went upstairs, the contents were poured into a bowl and we cautiously each tried one.
 Though the color of the fruit had faded to a pale pink, the taste of the cherries was as if someone had gone out to a tree and picked the fruit off the limbs moments before our gathering.

-For Twenty-two years the fruit sat inside of that jar and its taste was more exquisite than most summer cherries.
+For twenty-two years the fruit sat inside of that jar and its taste was more exquisite than most summer cherries.
 We ate the entire quart.

 I visited my new friends often during that long isolated winter.
 I always tried to show up just before dinner, by chance that they might go back into the basement and bring up another surprise jar that had been unknowingly preserved for the next generation.